 Not all materials may be photocopied.
 Photocopies and reproductions may be obtained for a fee if the physical condition of the material permits reproduction.
-A photo reproduction and use form is available online.
+A permission to publish form is available online.
 Additional information may be obtained from the archivist.

 Responsibilities of User

 Patrons are expected to use all materials with care and respect.
 Pencils only may be used for writing when working with these materials.

 Researchers and users assume full responsibility for conforming with the laws of privacy, copyright and literary property rights which may be involved in the use of these materials.